 - The world’s first, academic research study, based on the ‘HR Maturity Scale’ is undertaken by Reykjavik Business School.
 Their findings from 118 organisations – “Diagnosing the maturity of human resource management in the organization.” – are presented by Ásta Bjarnadóttir and Finnur Oddsson at the annual conference of the Society for Industrial & Organizational Psychology

 - Asta Bjarnadottir invites Kearns to deliver the ‘HR Strategy’ course on the MBA programme at Reykjavik Business School.

-- In the wake of the failed Accounting for People Report, Kearns is commissioned by Personnel Today to write its first guide to human capital reporting
+- In the wake of the failed Accounting for People Report, Kearns is commissioned by Personnel Today to write its first ‘One Stop Guide’ to ‘Human Capital Management’ and reporting

 - Professor Jaap Paauwe identifies societal role for HR functions & organisations in his book HRM & Performance

 - Rob Scott in Australia independently starts to explore the concept of HR maturity having been introduced to Kearns’ work, and how it can be applied in practice.
 Begins initial development that eventually made a significant contribution to ARC – the maturity assessment tool.

 - Ásta Bjarnadottir, Assistant Professor (HR) at Reykjavik Business School is drawn to the Maturity Scale and invites Kearns to speak at the annual Cranet (Cranfield University HR Survey) Conference they are hosting.

 Kearns’ book ‘HR Strategy: Business Focused, Individually Centred’ (Butterworth Heinemann) officially introduces the ‘HR Maturity Scale’ as a means for gauging the effectiveness of both HR and business strategy.

-During 10 years of action-centred research on HR effectiveness by Kearns (while running his consultancy Personnel Works), Kearns further develops the concept and framework of an objective scale for gauging relative HR effectiveness.
+During the intervening years, of action-centred research on HR effectiveness by Kearns (while running his consultancy Personnel Works), Kearns further develops the concept and framework of an objective scale for gauging relative HR effectiveness within companies.

 - Academics begin to produce widely-recognised studies identifying links between HR & organizational performance